shawnjburke/py_guide/docs/themes/scrolls/_sources/python_best_practices/project_documentation_matters.rst.txt

 Project Documentation Matters
 ================================

-No really Chris, it does.
+No, really Chris, it does.

 ##########################################
 Yes, yes, blah, blah, documentation sucks